VinayDagar/VinayDagar/README.md

 - 🔭 I’m currently working with [Mindrops](https://mindrops.com/).
 - 🌱 I’m currently learning more about BlockChain, AWS.
-- 🤔 I’m looking for creating React's Boilerplate .
+- 🤔 I’m looking for learning Discord Bot.
 - 💬 Ask me about Node.js or React.js or JavaScript or any tech-related stuff.
 - 📫 How to reach me: [Mail - @vinay.dagar102@gmail.com](https://gmail.com)
 - 😄 Pronouns: He/His